2dv611/syllabus/resources/lectures/01_definitions/slides.md

 * Common words and definition used in this course
 * The examination assignments

+Note: Tralla

 ---
 ## Why this course?

 * Focus on delivering software
-* Building pipelines
+* Building deployment pipelines
 * Taking stuff to production
 * Prepare for thesis?
 * Prepare for working with software...with other people
+  * There will be some coding...

 --
-## What you should know from before
+## What we expect you to know

 * Testing
   * Unit, acceptance, integration, non-functional